New developments expand eligibility! Read news at: Los Angeles County Diversion Program!

 4. Prior felony conviction within 5 years of present case

 Drug Diversion in Los Angeles requires participants to enter a guilty plea to an eligible offense prior to acceptance in the program.
 Diversion will then be monitored by either the Probation Department or the Court.
 The “enrollee” will be required to start and complete a Court-Approved Drug Counseling Program, known as Deferred Entry of Judgment.
 The period of court-monitoring will last from18 months to 3 years.
 Successful completion of Drug Diversion, pursuant to Penal Code section 1000.4, deems the arrest not to have happened, in most cases.
-(Prior to agreeing to any plea, you should speak to your attorney about the specific consequences of PC 1000, as well as future disclosure requirements of your case.)
+(Prior to agreeing to any plea, you should speak to your attorney about specific consequences of PC 1000 & future disclosure requirements of your case.)

 Los Angeles Drug Diversion Programs generally consist of 65-70 hours, total, to be completed in a timely manner, about 5 months.
 Specifics of this program involve an intake assessment, education and counseling, self-help meetings, as well as an exit evaluation.
 Written evaluations, progress reports, and random drug-testing are also part of the system.